hdShang/arxiv-daily/docs/cs-CV/2025-05-10/papers/250506663v1-metor-a-unified-framework-for-mutual-enhancement-of-objects-and-rela.md

 ---
 layout: default
-title: METOR: A Unified Framework for Mutual Enhancement of Objects and Relationships in Open-vocabulary Video Visual Relationship Detection
+title: "METOR: A Unified Framework for Mutual Enhancement of Objects and Relationships in Open-vocabulary Video Visual Relationship Detection"
 ---

 # METOR: A Unified Framework for Mutual Enhancement of Objects and Relationships in Open-vocabulary Video Visual Relationship Detection